ccuddohy/XertClient/README.md

 Documentation for the API is provied at:
 [Xert Online API](https://www.xertonline.com/API.html?fbclid=IwAR1sOg8XLDL44WyaeNVzbRA0V9JxfK879dBai3Y5KBCupw88HS1lXWC2xT0)

-### Xert
-Xert is a tool for athletes to analyze performance metrics.
-In particular Xert provides an Aapative Training Advisor to advise specific information about optimal training that should be done, based on data from previous activities, the ammount of time before the next competition and the current fatigue status.

 ### Solution Content
 The solution includes:
 - A simple command line integration project